 Xuân Lộc District, Dong Nai

-9. Catch a Boat Ride Across the Đồng Nai River
+9. Boat Ride Across the Đồng Nai River

 Book a ride on a rustic canoe to go sightseeing across the Đồng Nai River.
 You can also charter a private yacht where experienced staff will guide you through famous riverside areas.
 Make sure to book a tour to save yourself the time and stress of navigating the waters.
 If you time your trips during sunset and sunrise, the views will appear much more stunning.